Hack-WashU/general-website/content/files/git.md

 4. Click "Create pull request"
 5. Fill in any information requested by the pull request template
 6. Click "Create pull request"!
+7. Assuming you have no merge conflicts, click the big green Merge button!